Our About Us Page

 We have enjoyed sitting around campfires in some pretty remote places in Australia, conversation often gets around to 'what we used to do', and it is interesting to learn that the gentleman sitting opposite is a retired QANTAS pilot, the lady on the other side a retired ER nurse, or the bloke with the worn and battered Akubra who speaks of his life on one of the largest cattle stations in the Northern Territory.
 Grey Nomads sitting around a campfire can quickly solve all of the worlds issues in a remarkably short time.

-Up until about three years ago we lived in Logan City, the suburb of Underwood, about 20 km south of Queenslands state capital Brisbane, we lived there for 32 years.
+Up until just a few years ago we lived in Logan City, in the suburb of Underwood, about 20 km south of Queenslands state capital Brisbane, we lived there for 32 years.

 When we first moved there many of our neighbors where just like us, kids growing up, mostly going to the same school.
 After school most days would see kids riding their bikes, quite safely, all over the place, playing in each others back yards, the mums supplying drinks and biscuits.
 Regular school functions and neighborhood get togethers would see all of us parents get together and enjoy ourselves.

 Sadly and as they say, all good things must come to an end..and they did.
-It was about the early 2000's that the kids grew up and some parents started to sell up and move on
+It was about the early 2000's that the kids grew up and many of the parents started to sell up and move on

-We stuck around for a few years but we too eventually decided to go.
+We stuck around for some years but we too eventually decided to go.